-The cmdSend() function is non-blocking.
-To implement a blocking transaction (such as a cache line read, where the processor is frozen during the VCI transaction), the model designer must use the wait() method, that is a member function of the VciInitiatorPort class.
-The execLoop() thread is suspended.
-It will be activated when the response packet is received by the notify() method, that is also a member function of the VciInitiatorPort.
+The send() function is non-blocking.
+To implement a blocking transaction (such as a cache line read, where the processor is frozen during the VCI transaction), the model designer must use the wait() primitive : the execLoop() thread is suspended, and will be activated when the response packet is received.